ethmacc/CASA0016_smart_clay_timer/README.md

 ```
 The Google fonts website (https://fonts.google.com/) was linked into the HTML file to provide the Silkscreen font, which felt like it would work well visually with the robot face formed by the sensor ports in the front face of the enclosure.
 To provide some illustration and visual interest, a simple drawing of a pot, drawn from scratch, was also embedded in the webpage.

+To view this webpage on another device (connected to the same WiFi network) you will need to enter the device IP address (printed in the serial monitor) into a web browser.
+The webpage will be visible at that address.

 ### Reading the lights

+The Neopixel strip provides an ambient indicator of what is being sensed from the clay environment:
+- Orange coloured LEDS indicate very dry air as read from the DHT22 (less than 20% Relative Humidity)
+- Yellow coloured LEDs indicate moderately dry conditions (20 to 40% RH)
+- Blue LEDs indicate humid conditions (greater than 40% RH)

+The number of LEDs lit up out of the strip of 8 LEDs available indicates how dry the clay is.
+For example, if the sensors indicate the clay is most likely 50% dry, 4 out of 8 of the LEDs will be lit up.

 ## Future implementations
-- Simple LCD screen to show the thermal camera output in visual form, as well as display the device's IP address so that a user can browse to it to see the full set of data being collected.
+- Simple LCD screen to show the thermal camera output in visual form, as well as display the device's IP address so that a user can browse to the webpage with the data output without needing to first connect the device to a computer to read the IP address off from the serial monitor
 - Vibration motor/ buzzer, which could be used to indicate when the clay is done and dry.
 - A dedicated PCB so that the device USB port can be placed at a more convenient location on its side.